 “I can’t resist when I want something”, Sameena, mother of two kids explains.
 “It doesn’t always have to be something expensive but simple things too such as the idea of getting coffee and croissant in the morning.
-Until I don’t buy it, it annoys me” Sameena goes on to add, “Such a small eating habit costs me an average of SR 460 a month.
+Until I don’t buy it, it annoys me” Sameena goes on to add, “Such a small eating habit costs me an average of AED 460 a month.
 Therefore, it’s not just about paying attention to your big spends but also your small temptations which add up.”

 The visiting family dilemma